KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/pipeline/check-modules-reference.md

 - When the stage runs interactively (TTY), it now renders a single-line progress gauge on `stderr`.
 Disable it with `CHECK_MODULES_DISABLE_PROGRESS=1` or `CHECK_MODULES_PROGRESS=off` if you prefer the legacy log spam.
 - Every execution writes a Markdown + JSON summary to `.pipeline-runs/check-modules/<run-id>/`.
 The Markdown combines toggle state, aggregate stats, and the top modules with issues; the JSON mirrors the key metrics for tooling.
 - Artifact links inside the summary resolve relative to the run directory, making it easy to inspect `website/result.md`, `modules.json`, and `stats.json` produced by the run.
-- The harness (`npm run checkModules:compare`) preserves these summaries as well, so comparison batches keep a human-readable trail.

 ## Rule inventory